Common Eye Disorders and Diseases

 - Quit smoking.
 If you’re ready to quit.

-- Eat healthy.
+- Eat healthily.
 Eat plenty of fruits and vegetables — especially dark, leafy greens like spinach, kale, and collard greens.

 - Get a dilated eye exam.
 If you’re age 60 or older, get a dilated eye exam at least once every 2 years.